Having an accent is not something to be ashamed of, but many people for various reasons want to work on reducing or softening theirs.

 Unfortunately, researchers at the University of Chicago found in a 2010 study that when people have to work harder to understand a heavy accent, they regard the speaker as less credible.
 Some people want to avoid having to repeat themselves consistently and others would feel more confident that the get their points across and the audience is not simply nodding in agreement without understanding.
 A study by the Guardian found that even native speakers are trying to soften their regional accent via Elocution lessons in order to advance upwards in their career.

 In order to help people achieve their goals, we provide below the most comprehensive advice list on how to reduce your accent.

-Whenever you watch TV or listen to the radio, focus and pay attention on the pronunciation of words and the sound patterns.
-If you are a beginner and your vocabulary is not that rich, when you watch TV use English subtitles.
-As your vocabulary increases and you comprehend easier, ditch the subtitles to focus more on listening carefully.
+Whenever you watch TV or listen to the radio, pay attention on the pronunciation of words and the sound patterns.
+In the beginning feel free to use English subtitles.
+As your vocabulary improves and you comprehend dialogues better, ditch the subtitles to focus on listening carefully.

 Youtube is full of useful videos to help you improve your pronunciation.
 English with Lucy is one of my favourites.
 In addition, if you know of someone’s accent you like, Youtube is your best means to find many videos of this person.
 Listen to their voices, pay attention to word pronunciation and intonation and imitate them.